dhwang/gi/gitak/server/README.txt

       Windows Vista

 -------------------------------
-TIBCO General Interface(TM) Builder
+General Interface Builder

-  TIBCO General Interface Builder runs on the following browsers.
+  General Interface Builder runs on the following browsers.

   Internet Explorer 7.0 and 6.0.x for: